aerohive/Aerohive_Corporate_Account_Sync/README.md

                 -audit                  Audit the AD and ACS users to list differences.
                                         When the -a flag is present, the script will not create/remove any account.

+                -g
+                -group                  List all the available User Groups from ACS.
+This can be used to configure the "acsUserGroupId" parameters from the settings file.

                 -r
                 -register               Register this script as a ScheduleJob.
 This will execute the script every day.